yleeyilin/tp/docs/UserGuide.md

 ## Known issues

-1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
-The remedy is to delete the `preferences.json` file created by your PoochPlanner application before running PoochPlanner again.
+1. **When using multiple screens**, if you move PoochPlanner to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
+The remedy is to delete the `preferences.json` file created by your PoochPlanner before running PoochPlanner again.

 --------------------------------------------------------------------------------------------------------------------